Exceptional care, groundbreaking research

-The Washington University NF Center is composed of clinicians and laboratory scientists focused on accelerating the pace of scientific discovery and its application to the care of individuals with NF and related disorders.
+The Washington University NF Center is focused on accelerating the pace of scientific discovery and its application to the care of individuals with NF.